This Policy is effective from 1 April, 2023

 In order to park in parking spaces reserved for use by Customers with disabilities in CDC’s car parks, Blue Badges must be correctly displayed at all times and the ‘time of arrival clock’ must be accurately set.

-Parking for Blue Badge holders is free of charge in CDC’s car parks up to the maximum period of stay for that car park (please refer to the Information Boards in each car park).
+Parking for Blue Badge holders is free of charge in CDC’s car parks up to the maximum period of stay for that car park, an additional hours parking is provided for all Blue Badge holders (please refer to the Information Boards in each car park).

 6/ Use of additional spaces